Dr Emily Bell

 Newspapers and Periodicals

-I am co-editor of the Curran Index, which identifies writers of over 160,000 anonymously published articles in Victorian periodicals, with Dr Lara Atkin.
+I am co-editor of the Curran Index, which identifies writers of over 160,000 anonymously published articles in Victorian periodicals, with Dr Lars Atkin.
 I am co-author of the Atlas of Digitised Newspapers & Metadata (2020), an open access report which is the first of its kind, bringing together a multidisciplinary team of researchers from six countries with archivists and library scientists to foster new ways into digital collections.
 The Atlas offers a guide to digitised newspaper collections through analysis of the metadata and the history of the newspaper itself.
 The full dataset of metadata from ten digital collections can also be downloaded.
 I have further publications forthcoming on using word vector models to trace conceptual change in multilingual newspaper corpora, 1840-1920, and on identity creation among late-Victorian journalists including George Augustus Sala and Edmund Yates.

 The Society of Authors, 1884–1914